nasa/COTS-Star-Tracker/docs/3-camera_configuration.md

     * Running this script can be very time consuming on certain lower power computer systems (like a Raspberry Pi 3B+)
 4. Once complete, the script will undistort an image in the set and save two versions: cropped (calibresult_cropped.png) and uncropped (calibresult.png) in the same directory as the script.
     * The script will also print some information about the calibration result, including the RMS error.
-5. The script will then prompt the user to verify the cal was successful
+5. The script will then prompt the user to verify the cal was successful.
     * a visual spot check of calibresult_cropped.png and calibresult.png and verifying that the RMS error is less than 1 pixel is considered sufficient to judge if the cal was a success.
 The original image file name will also be printed in the terminal.
 If the checkerboard is more square, it's a success.
 If it's just as bowed as the original or worse, it's a failure.
-6. If the user does not indicate the cal was a failure, the script will then prompt the user for a name for the camera cal file
+6. If the user does not indicate the cal was a failure, the script will then prompt the user for a name for the camera cal file.
     * If no name is selected, it will default to generic_cam_params.json
     * The camera cal file will be located in data/cam_config within the star_tracker module directory